49 Ways to Take Care of Your Skin

 This tricks your circadian rhythm into thinking that it’s daylight, which even has a biological effect on your body since it produces more melatonin to prepare for that barrage of UV rays that won’t come, keeping you awake.

-As for an alternative in the cases of things like insomnia, a medical professional can advise you on whether sleep medication is an option.
+#45.
+As for an alternative in the case of things like insomnia, a medical professional can advise you on whether sleep medication is an option.
 We aren’t medical professionals, by the by, and so any recommendation of going down that route is expressly qualified by the fact that you should only use these medications on a temporary basis unless otherwise notified by a licensed doctor.

 What’s more is that sleeping medication can yield negative effects for your skin anyway, so you should aim to get to a healthy sleep cycle in as natural and unobtrusive a way as possible.
-A visit to the doctor could even see them recommending therapy, if they deduce that your insomnia comes from stress.
+A visit to the doctor could even see them recommending therapy if they deduce that your insomnia comes from stress.

-Avoid These Skincare Myths
+Skincare Myths to Avoid